Ratnagiri Airport: History

 MIDC signed a memorandum of understanding (MoU) with the Airports Authority of India on 5 March 2019, to facilitate civil operations under the UDAN scheme of the Ministry of Civil Aviation.
 The MIDC agree to provide infrastructure for handling of aircraft and passengers such as building the passenger terminal and taxiway, while AAI would provide communication, navigation and surveillance (CNS) systems for air traffic management at the airport.

 Coast Guard Air Station (CGAS) Ratnagiri

 CGAS Ratnagiri was commissioned on 26 March 2011 as the first full-fledged Coast Guard air station in the state of Maharashtra.
 The Air station will play a crucial role in maritime surveillance and search & rescue operations.

 Airlines and destinations

 No scheduled commercial air service at this time.
 Ratnagiri Airport has been upgraded with coast guard air station, passenger terminal, night landing facilities and air traffic control tower.
-Commercial air services are scheduled to begin by 2022 under the Regional Connectivity Scheme of Airports Authority of India (AAI), after lengthening of current runway from 1300 m to 1800 m.
+Commercial air services are scheduled to begin by mid 2026 under the Regional Connectivity Scheme of Airports Authority of India (AAI), after lengthening of current runway from 1300 m to 1800 m.